vaab/docshtest/README.rst

     docshtest README.rst

-But doing so would generate a infinite loop !
-So you can check that yourself, and that's done in the CI procedures.
+You can check that yourself, and that's done in the CI procedures.

 Let's introduce you the basics of writing your own testable documentation...

 So this is how it works::